What is RTP and why understand it

 - Consider both volatility and game structure

-- Always check RTP conditions in a particular casino
+- Always check RTP terms at a specific casino

-- Don't forget that fun is more important than math
+- Do not forget that entertainment is more important than mathematics

 See also: "How to read the rating," "What is slot volatility," "The most generous machines."